 Little Bit About Me

-late 30 40 something, British contractor who’s been on the contracting circuit for close to 12 13 years now.
-My background is Chemical Engineering and I’ve done project work for several blue chip companies across the globe.
-After doing some napkin maths, I realize I’m closer to the finish line.
+late 30 40 something, British contractor who’s been on the contracting circuit for several years now.
+My background is Chemical Engineering and I’ve done project work for several blue-chip companies across the globe.
+After doing some napkin math, I realize I’m closer to the finish line.
 4.5 years if my calculations serve me well.

 Hence, this blog symbolizes the start of a 4.5-year journey to financial independence.
 The purpose is to detail tried and tested methods in real time, so you can learn, draw inspiration and fully optimize your savings and spending.
 Thus, accumulate your long-term wealth more quickly.

 In case you’re wondering, how the heck can this guy become financially independent in 4.5 years?
-Well, I started sowing seeds when I was 25.
+Well, I started sowing seeds when I was 25, or even earlier.
 I just happen to be making a conscious decision of fast-tracking the process now.
 Now the heavy lifting has been done.

 What Can You Achieve From This Blog?

-I decided to create this blog, as I felt there wasn’t enough alternative information for contractors/ freelancers/ independent professionals who wish to retire early and require the extra knowledge to reach their own goals and get them over the finish line.
-Hence, I think I can add more perspective here.
+I decided to create this blog, as I felt there wasn’t enough alternative information for independent professionals who wish to (semi) retire early/ FIRE overseas and require the extra knowledge to reach and fast-track their own goals and get them over the finish line.
+Hence, I think I can add some perspective here.
 However, anyone from any background can apply the majority of the methods mentioned on this blog to achieve their retirement goals.

 The concept for this blog was created in May 2016…so, the target date for financial independence is November 2020